-Zurab Moshashvili, CPA is a director at Anchin with more than 10 years of public, private, and multinational experience.
+Zurab Moshashvili, CPA is a partner at Anchin with more than 10 years of public, private, and multinational experience.

 Zurab specializes in providing assurance and advisory services to a wide range of privately and publicly held companies.
 He has served clients with varying specialties, including senior living, equity and mortgage REITs, hospitality, private equity and opportunity funds, affordable housing 80/20 projects, and owners and operators of commercial and residential real estate.